Intergovernmental Organizations (IGOs)

 Inquire

-Our Track Record with the Intergovernmental Organizations
+Our Track Record with Intergovernmental Organizations

-Intergovernmental organizations (IGOs) are institutions formed by multiple countries to work on shared goals — economic cooperation, financial stability, security, trade, or legal coordination.
-Examples include ASEAN, the EU, WTO, and Interpol.
-Maven supports IGOs working across jurisdictions and policy frameworks, with a focus on governance, finance, and regulatory communication.
+Intergovernmental organizations (IGOs) are institutions formed by multiple countries to work toward shared goals, including economic cooperation, financial stability, security, trade, and legal coordination.
+Examples include ASEAN, the EU, the WTO, and Interpol.

-Our direct experience in this space includes work with Interpol and the Alliance for Financial Inclusion (AFI).
-The cooperation with AFI has been ongoing since 2016, covering interpretation and translation across a wide range of projects — on-site work delivered across three continents (North America, Europe, and Oceania), and remote interpretation for ongoing engagements.
-Since COVID, remote support has become a standard part of how we work with long-term IGO clients, allowing us to maintain continuity regardless of location.
+Our direct experience in this sector includes work with Interpol and the Alliance for Financial Inclusion (AFI).
+Our cooperation with AFI has been ongoing since 2016, covering both interpretation and translation across a wide range of projects.
+We have delivered on-site assignments across three continents (North America, Europe, and Oceania), alongside remote interpretation for ongoing engagements.

 Operational Strengths